 Do We Weigh Different At Different Times Of Day

 As aforementioned, weight fluctuation is going to be there from time to time, and that isn’t to say you have to go hard on yourself with dieting or work out.
-Generally, virtually everyone loses or gains a pound to two, sometimes slightly more, along the way.
+Generally, virtually everyone loses or gains a pound to two (sometimes slightly more or less) along the way.

 Does Our Weight Vary From Day To Night?